antonhalim/d3-bubble-chart-bk-002-public/README.md

 ### Testing Suite
 * This lab relies on PhantomCSS for testing.
 All the code being tested, along with the testing file, can be found in the folder `bubble-chart`.
 All other folders are for the testing framework.
 Write your JavaScript code in `bubble-chart/bubble.js` and alter HTML in `bubble-chart/index.html'.
 If you're curious about PhantomCSS, check out its [ repo](https://github.com/Huddle/PhantomCSS).
 * Run `brew install casperjs --devel` from your terminal.
 PhantomCSS relies on CasperJS.
 Check out the [CasperJS docs](http://casperjs.org/) for more info.
+* To run the tests, from the main folder `d3-bubble-chart`, enter `casperjs test bubble-chart/testsuite.js`.

 ### Getting Started
 * You're going to make a [bubble chart](http://bl.ocks.org/mbostock/4063269) representing fake data for beverage popularity.